StackZack/blogs-data-pipeline/README.md

 ### Docker Compose

-1. Build the custom dockerfile in the project by running the below command for your respective OS
+1. Build the custom dockerfile in the project by running the below command for your respective OS.

 ```bash
 # Linux / Mac OS Users